salrashid123/oauth2/README.md

 >> **WARNING:**  `TpmTokenSource` is highly experimental.
 This repo is NOT supported by Google

+There are two types of tokens this TokenSource fulfills:

+- `JWTAccessToken`
+- `Oauth2 access_tokens`.

+JWTAccessToken is a custom variation of the standard oauth2 access token that is works with just a certain subset of GCP apis.
+What JWTAccessTokens do is locally sign a JWT and send that directly to GCP instead of the the normal oauth2 flows where the local signed token is exchanged for yet another `access_token`.
+The flow where the the exchange for a local signed JWT for an access_token is the normal oauth2 flow.
+If you use any of the services described [here](https://github.com/googleapis/googleapis/tree/master/google) (eg, PubSub), use JWTAccessToken.
+If you use any other serivce (eg GCS), use oauth2.
+JWTAccessTokens are enabled by default.
+To enable oauth2access tokens, set `UseOauthToken: true`.

+For more inforamtion, see: [Faster ServiceAccount authentication for Google Cloud Platform APIs](https://medium.com/google-cloud/faster-serviceaccount-authentication-for-google-cloud-platform-apis-f1355abc14b2).

-`google/oauth2/TpmTokenSource` is a variation of `google/oauth2/JWTAccessTokenSourceFromJSON` where the private key used to sign the JWT is embedded within a [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) (`TPM`).
+This token source is a variation of `google/oauth2/JWTAccessTokenSourceFromJSON` where the private key used to sign the JWT is embedded within a [Trusted Platform Module](https://en.wikipedia.org/wiki/Trusted_Platform_Module) (`TPM`).

 The private key in raw form _not_ exposed to the filesystem or any process other than through the TPM interface.
 This token source uses the TPM interface to `sign` the JWT which is then used to access a Google Cloud API.